Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Introduction

-In this work, we use elite-level soccer as a demanding natural laboratory to operationalize this prescriptive auditing paradigm.
+In this work, we use elite-level soccer as a demanding natural laboratory to operationalize the prescriptive auditing paradigm.
 Substitution decisions share structural properties with many safety-critical contexts: they are time-sensitive, irreversible, and made under pervasive uncertainty.
-Existing approaches in this domain are limited either by insufficient temporal resolution—introducing \emph{exposure bias} by favoring cumulative playing time over efficiency \citep{Pappalardo2019, SchmidtLilloBustos2024}—or by a reliance on purely predictive modeling that fails to capture normative tactical necessity \citep{wu, pamukkale}.
+Existing approaches in this domain are limited either by insufficient temporal resolution—introducing \emph{exposure bias} by favoring cumulative playing time over efficiency \citep{Pappalardo2019, SchmidtLilloBustos2024}—or by a reliance on purely predictive modeling that fails to surface normative tactical risk \citep{wu, pamukkale}.
+To establish that the same axiomatic structure is not an artifact of the sporting domain, we complement this stress test with two independent historical instantiations from clinical medicine—MYCIN and NEWS2 (Section~\ref{sec:mycin_news2})—neither of which was engineered with the present framework in mind.

 To enable systematic auditing of human judgment, we propose a hybrid statistical--symbolic framework that overlays intrinsically interpretable fuzzy reasoning onto robust statistical signals.
 Rather than automating decisions, the system functions as an auditing layer, surfacing decision-relevant risk—such as performance decay or defensive liability—before it manifests as observable failure.
-Unlike descriptive fuzzy models \citep{Marliere2017, zhou} or static ranking systems \citep{salabun}, the proposed approach operationalizes continuous, role-aware evaluation of decision states.
+Unlike descriptive fuzzy models \citep{Marliere2017, zhou} or static ranking systems \citep{salabun}, the proposed approach operationalizes continuous, role-aware evaluation of evolving decision states.